jundalisay/spblist/content/en/social/cycles/japan.md

 **The problem is that Keynes' work was tailored for a depression, but Japan's problem is a deflation.**

 It's like taking cough syrup to treat back pain.
 A depression is caused by the lack of circulation of money and that's why Keynes wrote a lot about how to make money circulate again.
-We then pointed out that [the lack of circulation in the 1930's was caused by profit maximization](/social/economics/why-qe-failed/) from the Marginal Revolution of the 1870's.
+We then pointed out that [the lack of circulation in the 1930s was caused by profit maximization](/social/economics/why-qe-failed/) from the Marginal Revolution of the 1870's.

 A deflation is caused by a population that is ageing or declining.
 No matter how much money you throw at an old man, his productivity and consumption will never improve to be like that of a young man.

 The best solution* is to [get more young men into the economy](https://www.japantimes.co.jp/news/2014/05/18/national/success-abenomics-hinges-immigration-policy/).

-> *Some Japanese have pointed out that Japanese cities like Tokyo are already overpopulated and cannot handle any more humans.
+{{< n n="*Some Japanese have pointed out that Japanese cities like Tokyo are already overpopulated and cannot handle any more humans.
 I reply that the rural areas are relatively sparsely populated just like in most countries.
 Urban overcrowding is the natural result of commercialization wherein humans compete for the money from profit-earners, concentrated in one place.
-Supereconomics advocates balanced [urban-rural development](/social/economics/principles/part-4/chapter-06/) through the effort theory of value.
+Supereconomics advocates balanced [urban-rural development](/social/economics/principles/part-4/chapter-06/) through the effort theory of value." >}}

 <!-- That is why  fail to point out that the historical solution was free movement, such as the Japanese to emigrating to Brazil in the 19th century.   -->